Skip to main content

 Records

-You can allow particular users to view an object, but then restrict the individual object records they're allowed to see.
-For example, an interviewer can see and edit her own reviews, but not the reviews of other interviewers.
+You can allow particular users to view an object, but then restrict the individual object records they’re allowed to see.
+For example, an interviewer can see and edit their own reviews, but not the reviews of other interviewers.
 You can manage record-level access in these four ways.

-• Organization-wide defaults specify the default level of access users have to each others’ records.
+• Organization-wide defaults specify the default level of access users have to each other’s records.
 You use org-wide sharing settings to lock down your data to the most restrictive level, and then use the other record-level security and sharing tools to selectively give access to other users.

 • Sharing rules are automatic exceptions to organization-wide defaults for particular groups of users, so they can get to records they don’t own or can’t normally see.
 Sharing rules, like role hierarchies, are only used to give additional users access to records.
-They can’t be stricter than your organization-wide default settings.

 • Manual sharing allows owners of particular records to share them with other users.
 Although manual sharing isn’t automated like org-wide sharing settings, role hierarchies, or sharing rules, it can be useful in some situations, such as when a recruiter going on vacation needs to temporarily assign ownership of a job application to someone else.